Uproar thwarts giant luxury suitcase exhibit on Red Square

 Putin loyalists in his United Russia party also railed against the outsized suitcase, and nationalist Vladimir Zhirinovsky said on Tuesday that it should be moved to a more remote part of Moscow.

-Citing an unnamed Kremlin source, Russian news agencies said Wednesday that Putin’s administration had ordered the 30 meter-(100-foot)-long, nine-meter-(30-foot)-high suitcase removed.
+Citing an unnamed Kremlin source, Russian news agencies said Wednesday that Putin’s administration had ordered the 30 metre-(100-foot)-long, nine-metre-(30-foot)-high suitcase removed.

 “There’s nothing terrible about the trunk itself and the good intentions - on the contrary,” Putin spokesman Dmitry Peskov told reporters.
 “But it is obvious that there’s a problem with the sense of scale.”